alexxior/TaPAS/README.md

 These machine learned results will be used for accelerate future add-on and create an AI predication of specifics of woodwinds.

-The project will be used for next generation of physical modelling synths using AI prediction f.x.
+The project will be used for next generation of physical modelling synths using AI prediction 4.x.
 Hammond organ nonlinear (AI assisted) synthesis.